Rivet — the particle-physics MC analysis toolkit

 The Rivet 4 release note is available on the arXiv and is published in SciPost Physics Codebases 36 (2024) 1.

-The Rivet 3 paper, including a short user guide, is available at this arXiv link and published in SciPost Phys.
+The Rivet 3 paper, including a short user guide, is available on the arXiv and published in SciPost Phys.
 8 (2020) 026.

 The old Rivet 1 user manual is also available on the arXiv and is published in Comput.Phys.Commun.
 184 (2013) 2803-2819.